Commonwealth Bank Logo

 Commonwealth Bank Logo 1991-2020

 In 1991, the privatization of CommBank began.
-Shortly before that, he incorporated the State Bank of Victoria, which led to creating a united group.
-The new owners decided to fundamentally change the CBA style, especially since in 1987, it became clear that customers considered it old-fashioned.
-This is how the Diamond logo appeared – the result of Ken Cato’s long work.
-The designer made the dark yellow part resemble the constellation Southern Cross, and a small black corner gave the figure a diamond shape.
+Shortly before that, he incorporated the State Bank of Victoria, thereby creating a unified group.
+The new owners decided to fundamentally change the CBA style, especially after 1987, when it became clear that customers considered it old-fashioned.
+This is how the Diamond logo appeared, the result of Ken Cato’s long work.
+The designer made the dark yellow part resemble the Southern Cross constellation, and a small black corner gave the figure a diamond shape.

 At the bottom was a compact inscription.
-There was no gap between Commonwealth and Bank.
+There was no gap between the Commonwealth and the Bank.
 Only the font separated them: the first word was bolder than the second.
-Simultaneously, “mm” looked like one letter because they had a common horizontal line.
+Simultaneously, “mm” appeared to be a single letter because the two letters shared a common horizontal line.
 All of this symbolized the community with which the community was associated.

 2020 – today